scourge02/advanced_scavengerhunt_startercode/clues.md

 # Scavenger Hunt Clues

 #### HTML/CSS
-These programs must be completed in [cloud9](https://c9.io/).
+These programs can be completed in [cloud9](https://c9.io/).
 Use Google or your [reference table](https://github.com/ScriptEdcurriculum/curriculum2016/blob/master/resources/ScriptEdReferenceTable2016.pdf) for guideance!

 | Clue  | Name | Create a webpage/website that... | Points |
 |-------|:-------:|------|--------------|